jbjoeburns/CI-CD/Jenkins_Project/JenkinsNotes.md

 ```
 #!/bin/bash
-# Allows Jenkins to SSH into the instance.
+# Allows Jenkins to SSH into the instance WE ONLY NEED THIS IF RUNNING APP ON OTHER INSTANCE.
 # -o allows you to change options for the ssh command, and the option StrictHostKeyChecking is disabled as if enabled it will reject any SSH connections that arent from the known host list, including Jenkins
 ssh -o "StrictHostKeyChecking=no" ubuntu@<Public IPv4 DNS> <<EOF